 If you know you are prone to stumbling, stuttering or speaking too fast, put a pencil between your teeth when reading aloud.
 Of course, the aim of the exercise is to sound like you DON'T have a pencil in your mouth.
 Once your muscles become used to perfect diction around a pencil, speaking normally will seem a breeze in comparison.
-Another great trick is to read your speech with a pencil in your mouth.
+You can then move on to reading your speech with a pencil in your mouth.
 If there are any words groups that are particularly difficult to get your mouth around you may want to reword that section to avoid tripping over them on stage.

 4. Wear unrestrictive clothing:

 And don't wear anything brand new.
-Just like you want your mouth to be familiar with the shape of the words you are going to use, you also want your body to be familiar with the clothes you are wearing, the size of the stage and the way you are standing.
+Just like your mouth being familiar with the shape of the words you are using, you want your body to be familiar with the clothes you are wearing, the size of the stage, and the way you are standing.
 You don't need any surprises or distractions when you're strutting your stuff.
-You want to be able to gesticulate and breath freely.
-Wear something that looks good, but also something that allows movement and that you feel comfortable in.
-If you usually wear high heels make sure you wear a pair you know how to walk easily in and make sure the heel isn't too high.
+You want to be able to gesticulate and breathe freely.
+Wear something that looks good, but also something that allows movement, and that you feel comfortable in.
+If you usually wear high heels, make sure you wear a pair you know how to walk easily in - and make sure the heel isn't too high.
 If you are already high up you don't want any extra wobbliness.